KDE/documentation-develop-kde-org/content/docs/getting-started/kxmlgui/hello_world.md

 Create a file named `CMakeLists.txt` in the same directory as `main.cpp` with this content:

-{{< readfile file="/content/docs/getting-started/kxmlgui/hello_world/CMakeLists.txt" highlight="cpp" >}}
+{{< readfile file="/content/docs/getting-started/kxmlgui/hello_world/CMakeLists.txt" highlight="cmake" >}}

-The [`find_package()`](https://cmake.org/cmake/help/latest/command/find_package.html) function locates the package that you ask it for (in this case ECM, Qt5, or KF5) and sets some variables describing the location of the package's headers and libraries.
+The [`find_package()`](https://cmake.org/cmake/help/latest/command/find_package.html) function locates the package that you ask it for (in this case ECM, Qt6, or KF6) and sets some variables describing the location of the package's headers and libraries.
 [ECM](https://api.kde.org/ecm/), or Extra CMake Modules, is required to import special CMake files and functions for building KDE applications.

-Here we try to find the modules for Qt 5 and KDE Frameworks 5 required to build our tutorial.
+Here we try to find the modules for Qt 6 and KDE Frameworks 6 required to build our tutorial.
 The necessary files are included by CMake so that the compiler can see them at build time.
 Minimum version numbers are set at the very top of `CMakeLists.txt` file for easier reference.

-Next we create a variable called `helloworld_SRCS` using the [`set()`](https://cmake.org/cmake/help/latest/command/set.html) function.
-In this case we simply set it to the name of our only source file.

-Then we use [`add_executable()`](https://cmake.org/cmake/help/latest/command/add_executable.html) to create an executable called `helloworld` from the source files listed in our `helloworld_SRCS` variable.
+Then we use [`add_executable()`](https://cmake.org/cmake/help/latest/command/add_executable.html) to create an executable called `helloworld`.
 Afterwards, we link our executable to the necessary libraries using the [`target_link_libraries()`](https://cmake.org/cmake/help/latest/command/target_link_libraries.html) function.
-The [`install()`](https://cmake.org/cmake/help/latest/command/install.html) function call creates a default "install" target, putting executables and libraries in the default path using a convenience macro provided by ECM.
+The [`install()`](https://cmake.org/cmake/help/latest/command/install.html) function call creates a default "install" target, putting executables and libraries in the default path using a convenience macro `KDE_INSTALL_TARGETS_DEFAULT_ARGS` provided by ECM.
 Additionally, just by including ECM, an "uninstall" target automatically gets created based on this "install" target.

-Running our application
+### Building our application

 To compile, link and install your program, you must have the following software installed: `cmake`, `make` or `ninja`, and `gcc-c++`/`g++`, and the Qt 6 and KDE Frameworks development packages.
 To be sure you have everything, follow [this install guide]({{< ref "building" >}}).